cloudflare/cloudflare-docs/content/cloudflare-one/identity/service-tokens.md

 `CF-Access-Client-Secret: <Client Secret>`

 If the service token is valid, Access generates a JWT scoped to the application.
 All subsequent requests with that JWT will succeed until the expiration of that JWT.
+The JWT `CF_Authorization` should be set as a cookie on any subsequent requests.

+Example:

+`curl -H "cookie: CF_Authorization=<your_CF_Authorization_cookie>" <targetHostname>`

+If you prefer to use a raw header, send the value as `cf-access-token`

+`curl -H "cf-access-token=<your_CF_Authorization_cookie>" <targetHostname>`

+Note: your policy action should be set to be Service-Auth/Non-identity, otherwise Access will prompt for an identity provider login.

 ## Renew service tokens